Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 Once saved you will be able to use the MyMeraki section to revisit your itinerary and save multiple versions.View Itineraries Save Back to my trip Return

-As petite as it is pretty, if you’ve got 32 days of annual leave to spare you could fit nigh on all of Sri Lanka’s hotspots into the one trip – including a bit of beach time in the Maldives of course.
+As petite as it is pretty, if you’ve got 32 days of annual leave to spare you could fit nigh on all of Sri Lanka’s hotspots into the one trip.
 But alas, few are so lucky.
 So if you’re struggling with where to visit in Sri Lanka, not to worry because we’ve got your back.
 With our nifty itinerary builder you can tailor your Sri Lanka holiday to your needs.
 Crazy for elephants?
 Add a night in Udawalawe onto your base itinerary.
 All about a good ol’ cuppa?
 Nuwara Eliya’s tea plantations are just a click of a button away.
 We’ve sifted out the best from the rest when it comes to Sri Lanka’s must-see locations so that you don’t have to.

 If you opt to see it, Colombo will be a surefire way to begin your holiday with a bang – look past the urban high rises and traffic congested streets, and you’ll discover a whole lot of heritage.
 And there’s no better way to explore this sprawling city than by tuk tuk, simply hop in and soak up the myriad sights.
 From grand temples and elegant colonial architecture to vibrant markets and delicious street food, you’re in for a treat.